mathias-ws/prog2005-assignment1/README.md

     /unisearcher/v1/diag

 ## Uniinfo
-The uniinfo endpoints can be used either based on university name or country name or both.
+The uniinfo endpoint can be used either based on university name or country name or both.

 ### Response
 A response will have the content type set to `application/json`.